 |

-its two quite distinct subregions, the Northern and Southern Rhône.
-The
+into its two quite distinct subregions, the Northern and Southern Rhône.

-two are quite different in character, and so this sort of division makes
+The two are quite different in character, and so this sort of division

 Overview

-It's predominantly red wine country, and Syrah is the grape here.
-Its
+red wine country, and Syrah is the grape here.
+Its expression varies

-expression varies both with the appellation and the producer, reaching
+both with the appellation and the producer, reaching different but

-different but similarly exalted heights in Côte Rôtie and Hermitage,
+similarly exalted heights in Côte Rôtie and Hermitage, with the best

-with the best examples from Cornas lagging not far behind.
-White wines are
+examples from Cornas lagging not far behind.
+White wines are less common

-less common but can be brilliant, with the peaks coming in the form of
+but can be brilliant, with the peaks coming in the form of Condrieu

-Condrieu (from Viognier) and Hermitage (Rousanne and Marsanne star).
+(from Viognier) and Hermitage (Rousanne and Marsanne star).
+Vineyard

-Vineyard area of the top appellations is restricted, and only small
+area of the top appellations is restricted, and only small quantities of

 See also: